tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 # IANA Considerations

-For the following URIs in the "IETF XML Registry" {{?RFC3688}}, IANA has updated the reference field to refer to this document:
+This document requests IANA to update the following URIs in the "IETF XML Registry" {{?RFC3688}} to refer to this document:

 ~~~~
       URI: urn:ietf:params:xml:ns:yang:ietf-te-types